-We now sketch how an analyst can recover the full set of stable matching problems for which a given matching is the unique stable matching.
+In this part of the appendix we sketch how an analyst can recover all stable matching problems for which a given matching is the unique stable matching.

-Begin with a particular matching, $\match$, and let us show how to ``build up from scratch'' the full collection of matching problems satisfying Definition~\ref{def:instance} (i.e., $2n$ complete preference lists) with the property that the matching in question is the unique stable matching for each.\footnote{We note that matching problems with incomplete preferences for which $\match$ is the unique stable matching can also be recovered, but we omit the details.}
+We begin with a particular matching, $\match$.
+From there, we show how to ``build from scratch'' the full set of matching problems satisfying Definition~\ref{def:instance} (i.e., $2n$ complete preference lists) with the property that the matching in question is the unique stable matching for each.\footnote{We note that matching problems with incomplete preferences for which $\match$ is the unique stable matching can also be recovered, but we omit the details.}

 The above is performed by effectively running IDUA ``in reverse''.
 Such a procedure works because any matching can be viewed as a collection of preference lists with only one participant per list.
 One can then augment the one-participant preference lists by continually adding participants in such a way that the IDUA procedure would have deleted the additional entries.
 While this does not yield a succinct condition on preferences like acyclicity (or any of the conditions provided by the papers listed in Footnote \ref{fn:sufficient}) and the procedure may be computationally intensive, it is exhaustive.
 That is, given any matching one can construct the entire set of equivalent instances, where equivalence is defined as possessing the same unique stable matching.